A-SunsetMkt-Forks/ba-razor/README.md

 **2. Razor scenario from source `./resources` to directory `output`**

-> The feature of razoring scenario is still not implemented.
+> :exclamation: The feature of razoring scenario is still not implemented.

 ```shell
 python razor.py scenario -d "./output" -s "./resources"